Search Site

 • Reflux mucus pooling around the voicebox

-• Red, irritated larynx
+• Irritated larynx

 • Small laryngeal ulcers

-• Swelling of the vocal folds
+• Swelling of the vocal folds or around the vocal cords

 • Granulomas in the larynx